RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/PLIDemo.md

 When you have finished running the demo, you can stop the associated enterprise server instance:

 1. In Eclipse, right-click the **BANKDEMO** server in **Server Explorer** and click **Stop**.
 2. Check the **Output** view for messages that the server has stopped.

     A number of messages also appear in the **Enterprise Server Console Daemon** window before it closes.

 > **Note**: You should re-enable Enterprise Server security if you have not already done so.
-See *To recreate the Default Enterprise Server Security Configuration* in the product documentation for steps on how to re-enable security.
+See *Recreate the Default Enterprise Server Security Configuration* in the product documentation for steps on how to re-enable security.